Anas0x1/reconas/README.md

 ![carbon (5)](https://github.com/0x0anas/reconas/assets/78263620/831a1d95-b6cc-4059-8b4b-3b6c63cc7a49)

-- The `-tf` or `--token_file` option is required for GitHub dorking.
+- The `-t` option is required for GitHub dorking.
-- Specify the target domain by using the `-d` flag followed by the domain name and `-tf` flag followed by your github token file path.
+- Specify the target domain by using the `-d` flag followed by the domain name and `-t` flag followed by your github token file path.
 For example:
 ```
-sudo ./reconas.sh -d domain.com -tf files/token.txt
+sudo ./reconas.sh -d domain.com -t files/token.txt
 ```
-- The `-sub` or `--subdomain` option is required alone to perform reconnaissance on this subdomain.
+- The `-s` option is required alone to perform reconnaissance on this subdomain.
-- Specify the target subdomain by using `-sub` flag followed by the subdomain name.
+- Specify the target subdomain by using `-s` flag followed by the subdomain name.
 For example:
 ```
-sudo ./reconas.sh -sub sub.domain.com
+sudo ./reconas.sh -s sub.domain.com
 ```